fishi0x01/fishi0x01.github.io/_posts/2019-01-12-Jenkins-As-Code-Part-2.md

 categories: jenkins
 ---

-This is the 2nd part of the Jenkins-As-Code series.
+This is the 2nd part of the Jenkins-as-Code series.
 In this part we will focus on configuring Jenkins through code.
 The goal is to avoid manual configuration in the UI and instead leverage configuration scripts in a central Github repository which